Welcome to today's edition of the Rush 24-7 podcast.

 This is a level.

-This is a a scale of suicide no other nation has contemplated in the entirety of human history.
+This is a scale of suicide no other nation has contemplated in the entirety of human history.

-And we have to uh you're right.
+And we have to, you're right.

-What's what's your your best shot?
+What's your best shot?

-Well, it's on page Tudor.com.
+Well, it's on page tutor.com.

-But yeah, I mean it's it's a very convincing image.
+But yeah, it's a very convincing image.

 I so enjoy hearing your host for Rush.

-God bless Russia, wherever he is, but you do a great job, sir.
+But you do a great job, sir.

-Thanks a lot, Jay.
+Well, thanks a lot, Jay.

-These are these are critical times.
+These are critical times.

 This is even more pronounced, by the way, in the rest of the Western world.